MarshalOfficial/docker-tutorial/README.md

-1- to build the docker image: docker build .
+1- To build the docker image: docker build .

-2- to run an instance from a docker image:  run -p 8585:8585 -it 205
+2- To run an instance from a docker image:  run -p 8585:8585 -it 205

-* Note: 205 is the first of targeted docker image
+* Note: 205 is the first of targeted docker image id. to detect it must get the image list via docker images command.

 * Note: -p used for mapping your client port to docker container listening port